HL7/crmi-ig/input/pages/operations.md

 | [Pageable][5]                       | Defines parameters for an operation with pageable options                      |
 | [Artifact Endpoint Configurable][6] | Defines parameters to provide endpoints to resolve canonical artifacts         |
 | [Data Configurable][7]              | Defines parameters to specify how to resolve data requirements                 |
+{: .grid }

+Note that the `CanonicalVersionBindable` profile is already used in at some published operation definitions (such as ValueSet$expand) but is declared as deprecated because this implementation guide is proposing the more general `ArtifactVersionBindable` to support version-binding behavior for both canonical and non-canonical knowledge artifacts.

 [1]: StructureDefinition-crmi-artifact-operation.html
 [2]: StructureDefinition-crmi-canonical-version-bindable-operation.html